aedorian/blug/projects.markdown

     <td class="desc">
     <h2 style="font-style: italic">Bonkers: Musician social network</h2>
     <p class="pdesc">
     Social network for meeting musicians and forming bands.
 A map can be used to look for people in your area, with filtering by instrument played.
 Users can upload tracks to show their demos.
 A MySQL database is used in back-end.
-Website pages and features include: logging in and out, profile pages, a chatting app, a music player and an "explore" page with the newest releases.
+    <br>Website pages and features include: logging in and out, profile pages, a chatting app, a music player and an "explore" page with the newest releases.
     <br><br>
     <!--<img src="../assets/img/projects/bk_1.PNG" height="200px">-->
     <img src="../assets/img/projects/bk_2.PNG" height="200px">